Searching Trees with Permanently Noisy Advice: Walking and Query Algorithms

 \subsection{Related Work}

-In computer science, search algorithms have been the focus of numerous works.
-Due to their importance, trees are particularly popular structures to investigate search, see e.g., \cite{Laber, Newman, Onak06, Onak08}.
-Within the literature on search, many works considered noisy queries \cite{Feige94, Karp07,Kempe16}, however, it was typically assumed that noise can be {\em resampled} at every query.
-As mentioned, dealing with permanent faults incurs challenges that are fundamentally different from those that arise when allowing queries to be resampled.
+In computer science, search algorithms have been the focus of numerous works, often on a tree topology, see e.g., \cite{Laber, Newman, Onak06, Onak08}.
+Within the literature on search, many works considered noisy queries \cite{Feige94, Karp07,Kempe16}.
+However, it was typically assumed that noise can be {\em resampled} at every query.
+Dealing with permanent faults entails challenges that are fundamentally different from those that arise when allowing queries to be resampled.
 To illustrate this difference, consider the simple example of a star graph and a constant $q<1$.
-Straightforward amplification can detect the target in $\bigO(1)$ expected number of queries.
-In contrast, in our model, it can be easily seen that $\Omega(n)$ is a lower bound for both the move and the query complexities, for any constant noise parameter.
+Straightforward amplification can detect the target in $\bigO(1)$ queries in expectation.
+In contrast, in our model, it can be easily seen that $\Omega(n)$ is a lower bound for both the expected move and the query complexities, for any constant noise parameter.

-A search problem on graphs in which the set of nodes with misleading advice is chosen by an adversary was studied in \cite{Kos10,Hanusse08,Hanusse04}, as part of the more general framework of the \emph{liar models} \cite{Asinowski,Aslam,BorgstromK93,CicaleseV00,Pelc02}.
-Data structures with adversarial memory faults have been investigated in the so called faulty-memory RAM model introduced in \cite{memory1}.
-In particular, data structures supporting the same operations as search trees with adversarial memory faults were studied in \cite{memory2,Brodal07}.
+A search problem on graphs in which the set of nodes with misleading advice is chosen by an adversary was studied in \cite{Kos10,Hanusse08,Hanusse04}, as part of the more general framework of the \emph{liar models} \cite{Aslam,BorgstromK93,CicaleseV00,Pelc02}.
+Data structures with adversarial memory faults have been investigated in the so called faulty-memory RAM model, introduced in \cite{memory1}.
+In particular, data structures (with adversarial memory faults) that support the same operations as search trees were studied in \cite{memory2,Brodal07}.
 Interestingly, the data structures developed in \cite{Brodal07} can cope with up to $O(\log n)$ faults, happening at any time during the execution of the algorithm, while maintaining optimal space and time complexity.
 It is important to observe that all these models take worst case assumptions, leading to technical approaches and results which are very different from what one would expect in average-case analysis.
-Persistent probabilistic memory faults, as the ones we study here, has been explicitly studied in the context of sorting.
+Persistent probabilistic memory faults, as we study here, have been explicitly studied in \cite{Braverman08}, albeit in the context of sorting.
 Persistent probabilistic errors were also studied in contexts of learning and optimization, see~\cite{HassidimS17}.